-The Turku region warmly welcomes new talents, companies and investments to Finland’s most dynamic region, that has a centuries-long tradition of developing and commercialising internationally significant products and services.
+The Turku region warmly welcomes new talents, companies and investments to Finland’s most dynamic region which has a centuries-long tradition of developing and commercialising internationally significant products and services.
 International businesses will especially appreciate the security, stability, cleanliness and predictability of the operational environment we provide.

 We are particularly proud of our multidisciplinary approach, boldness and exceptionally strong community spirit between actors in the fields of business and economic development, which forms a strong basis for entrepreneurship and innovation.
 The purposeful work done by the region’s municipalities and institutes of higher education creates fantastic conditions for the sustainable future growth of companies.